DivyaIngale11/Event-Hub-Event-Management-System1/README.md

-EventHub – Event Management Web Application
+<h1>EventHub – Event Management Web Application<h1>
-1. Project Overview
+<h2>1.
+Project Overview<h2>

-EventHub is a full-stack web application that allows users to explore and book events happening in their surroundings.
+<p>EventHub is a full-stack web application that allows users to explore and book events happening in their surroundings.
 Users can discover multiple events based on their location, view event details, and make bookings directly through the platform.

 Examples of events users can explore: